Connect With Kids – Part 6

 - What well-known artist, writer, athlete, musician, or whatever your choice is your role model?

 - Why are they, good role models?

 - What are the three most important rules that you follow for your own life?

 - Why are these the most important?

 - Do you influence your friends for the better?
 Tell me how?

 - If you could live in another town, what town would it be?
 Why?

 - When you are a parent, what will be the one rule that you will implement?
 Why?

-These ten questions will help to get conversations started, but be prepared for unexpected answers.
+These ten questions will help to get conversations started but; prepare for unexpected answers.
 You may hear some blunt talk or maybe a few phrases that you’d rather not hear.
 Stick with it and if the conversation gets out of hand, excuse yourself and move on.
-Enjoy the process, almost all of the time you will go away feeling better, and you will remember something enjoyable about your childhood that you’ve long forgotten.
+Enjoy the process, almost all of the time, you will go away feeling better, and you will remember something enjoyable about your childhood that you’ve long forgotten.

 Yours for Better Parenting,